Learn DynamoDB

 Intermediate7 min read

-DynamoDB adaptive capacity and burst capacity explained — how DynamoDB absorbs spikes and boosts hot partitions automatically, and where it still can't save you.
+DynamoDB adaptive capacity and burst capacity — how they absorb spikes and boost a hot partition automatically, and the partition ceiling neither can beat.

 Advanced6 min read